SCECHs and Social Work CECs

 To be eligible for SCECHs School Committee Meetings and/or School Improvement Meetings participants must meet the following criteria:

 - Participants must have verified attendance at ¾ of the scheduled committee meetings, but not less than six meetings, to be eligible for SCECHs (no mixing and matching of committee meetings).
-If nine meetings are scheduled, seven meetings must be attended.
+If nine meetings are scheduled, six meetings must be attended.
 If eight meetings are scheduled, six must be attended, etc. See chart below.
 Participants can only earn 25 SCECHs per school year, no matter how many different school committees in which they participate.

 SCECH School Improvement Team Attendance Requirement = 25 SCECH Credits Annually